Spot it early.

 Check

-A qualified nurse examines up to three moles or lesions of concern.
-Our nurses are trained in dermoscopy — the clinical assessment of skin lesions — so you're in expert hands.
+A qualified nurse will examine up to three moles or lesions of concern.
+Our nurses are trained in dermoscopy, the quick clinical check of skin lesions, so you'll be in expert hands.

 02